arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

   few inserts/deletes).
 A higher value will impact performance without any added benefits.
   >With every "commit" or "consolidate" operation a new state of the view internal data-structures is created on disk old states/snapshots are released once there are no longer any users remaining however, the files for the released states/snapshots are left on disk, and only removed by "cleanup" operation.

-* **commitIntervalMsec** (_optional_; default: `60000`; to disable use: `0`)<br/>
+* **consoloidationIntervalMsec** (_optional_; default: `60000`; to disable use: `0`)<br/>
-  wait at least this many milliseconds between committing view data store changes and making documents visible to queries for the case where there are a lot of inserts/updates.
-A lower value will cause the view not to account for them, (unlit commit), and memory usage would continue to grow for the case where there are a few inserts/updates.
+  ArangoSearch waits at least this many milliseconds between committing view data store changes and making documents visible to queries for the case where there are a lot of inserts/updates.
+A lower value will cause the view not to account for them, (until commit), and memory usage would continue to grow for the case where there are a few inserts/updates.
 A higher value will impact performance and waste disk space for each commit call without any